sofia-llacer-caro/graph-analyzer/README.md

 ```

 ## Ex1.c: Graph connectedness
-Ex1.c : Examines the information of the .txt file and determines whether the graph is connected or not connected.
+This program examines the information of the .txt file and determines whether the graph is connected or not connected.
 This is done by evaluating whether all the nodes of the graph were visited in the BFS algorithm.
 The output of the program corresponds to 1 if the graph is connected and 0 if it is not connected.

+## Ex2.c: Number of connected components
+This script introduces a modification with respect to Ex1.c on part 2.3. the code (Connectedness).
+Here, the number of connected components is calculated and printed.

+## Ex3.c: Is graph a tree?
+A tree is an undirected graph which is connected and acyclic.
+This program incoporates these conditions in order to evaluate whether the graph ptovided as an argument is a tree or not.
+If these conditions are both true for a given graph, the program prints "Graph is a tree.".
+Otherways, it prints "Graph is not a tree.".